-After the festival we’ll drive an hour to the capital city, Thimphu where we’ll do some kira shopping at one of our favorite local design shops, Kelzang Textiles.
+Upon landing in Bhutan, you will be meet at the airport and whisked to our hotel in the capital city, Thimphu.
+After lunch at the hotel, we'll go into town where we’ll do some kira shopping at one of our favorite local design shops, Kelzang Textiles.
 The kira is Bhutan’s traditional attire worn by women.
-Historically they’re woven by hand in intricate patterns.
+Historically, they’re woven by hand in intricate patterns.
 Kelzang still creates these one-of-a-kind pieces herself with the help of her two daughters.
 The family will warmly assist you in finding something just right for you.
 (The kira purchase is included in your trip cost).

-Rest and freshen up.
-Dinner will be at 7pm at our hotel.
+Rest and freshen up, dinner will be at 7pm at the hotel.

 After breakfast at our hotel we’ll drive to visit Zorig Chusum, the Traditional Arts College.
 The school provides up to 6 years worth of instruction in Bhutan’s 13 Traditional Arts.
 Students specialize in painting, woodcarving, embroidery, clay statue making and much more.
 Here we’ll have the opportunity to watch while they create and learn how the various crafts are made, later if you wish you can purchase their crafts in the shop on the premises.

 Later we’ll head over to meet retired Lt.
-Colonel Kesang Choden at her home.
+Colonel Kesang Choden for a cooking class at her home.
 Her mission is to preserve and promote the Bhutanese food culture.